Infusing known operators in convolutional neural networks for lateral strain imaging in ultrasound elastography: Results and Discussions

-The experimental phantom lateral strains of two samples taken from different locations of the tissue-mimicking breast phantom are depicted in Fig. \ref{fig:phantom}, and the quantitative results are given in Table \ref{tab:phantom}.
-Visual inspection of Fig. \ref{fig:phantom} denotes that Gou \textit{et al.} outperforms OVERWIND, and the strain images obtained by kPICTURE have a higher quality than those of PICTURE.
+The lateral strains of ultrasound RF data collected from three different locations of the tissue-mimicking breast phantom are depicted in Fig. \ref{fig:phantom}, and the quantitative results are given in Table \ref{tab:phantom}.
+Visual inspection of Fig. \ref{fig:phantom} denotes that the method proposed by Gou \textit{et al.} \cite{guo2015pde} improves the displacement obtained by OVERWIND.
+For example, the inclusion borders in sample 2 are much more clearly visible.
+The strain images obtained by kPICTURE have a much higher quality than those of PICTURE.
 Furthermore, kPICTURE has the highest quality strain images among the compared methods.
-For example, the inclusion marked by the arrow is clearly visible in kPICTURE, while it is not in PICTURE and OVERWIND due to over-smoothing and is barely visible in OVERWIND+Gou \textit{et al.}.
+For example, the inclusion on the bottom in sample 1 (highlighted by the arrows) is clearly visible in kPICTURE, a substantial improvement over all other methods that do not even show the inclusion.

-Quantitative results also show that kPICTURE has the highest CNR values.
-The high CNR and low SR for sample 2 indicate that the bottom inclusion (target window is selected within this inclusion) is detected by kPICTURE.
-In contrast, low CNR and high SR of other methods show that this inclusion is not visible in the strain images obtained by the other methods.

-The histograms of EPR values of PICTURE and kPICTURE are illustrated for the experimental phantom sample (2).
-Although PICTURE limits the range of EPR using a regularization (Eq \ref{eq:picture}), some EPR values are outside the feasible range. kPICTURE further limits the EPR values; only a small number of samples are outside the physically correct range.
+The histograms of EPR values of OVERWIND+Gou \textit{et al.}, PICTURE and kPICTURE are illustrated for the experimental phantom sample (1).
+To improve visualization, OVERWIND results are not included because the histogram was similar to that of OVERWIND+Gou \textit{et al.}.
+Although PICTURE limits the range of EPR using a regularization (Eq \ref{eq:picture}), some EPR values are outside the feasible range. kPICTURE further limits the EPR values; only a small number of samples are outside of the physically plausible range.